Hare Hatch

-Hare Hatch is a village in Berkshire, England, and part of the civil parish of Ruscombe.
+Hare Hatch is a hamlet in Berkshire, England, and part of the civil parish of Ruscombe.
 According to the Post Office the majority of the population at the 2011 Census was included in the civil parish of Wargrave.
 The settlement lies near to the A4 road, and is located approximately 7 mi north-east of Reading.
 It is close to Twyford, and also lies approximately 6 mi west of Maidenhead.

 On 27 April 1927 seven Reading FC fans were killed when their bus crashed in Hare Hatch on the way home from a match against Chelsea.